BY-LAWS OF THE SCHOOL TRANSPORTATION SUPERVISORS OF NEW JERSEY, INC.

 ARTICLE I – Organization and Officers

-The Affairs of the Association shall be managed by the Board of Director consisting of the Executive Board, Nine (9) Area Directors (3 from each area) and the immediate Past President
+The Affairs of the Association shall be managed by the Board of Directors consisting of the Executive Officers, Nine (9) Area Directors (3 from each area), the Mechanics Chair, and the immediate Past President.

-The President, Vice President, Secretary and Treasurer shall be elected for a term of two (2) years, and the office holders may serve up to two consecutive terms.
-The executive board will be chosen from the current Executive Board or current Area Directors.
+The President, Vice President, Secretary, and Treasurer shall be elected for a term of two (2) years, and the officeholders may serve up to two consecutive terms.
+Executive Board officers will be on the following term schedule:

 ARTICLE II – Meetings

-General Membership Meetings shall be held during the months of December and June.
-During the June meeting, election and installation of Officers will take place.
+General Membership Meetings shall be held during December and June.
+During the June meeting, the election and installation of Officers will take place.
 Officers elected shall serve terms as elsewhere defined beginning on the first day of July following such elections.
 Twenty full members shall constitute a quorum for regular or special meetings of the general membership.

 (a) Area Directors shall hold meetings during the Fall and Spring.
 Additional meetings may be held at the call of the Area Directors if they do not conflict with the general membership meetings.

-(b) Any decisions by the Area Directors shall not bind or supersede that of the Board of Directors and shall be brought to a Board of Directors meeting.
+(b) Any decisions by the Area Directors, other than Membership approval, shall not bind or supersede that of the Board of Directors and shall be brought to a Board of Directors meeting.

 (c) The President, Vice President, Secretary, and Treasurer may and are encouraged to attend any area meetings

-(a) Board of Directors’ Meetings shall be held four (4) times a year.
-Special meetings shall be called by the Secretary on a 24 hour e-mail, or written notice from the President.
+(a) Board of Directors Meetings shall be held a minimum of four (4) times a year.
+Special meetings shall be called by the Secretary on a 24-hour email, or written notice from the President.
 If necessary, special meetings can be held at a call of five members of the Board of Directors.

 (b) A quorum for a duly constituted Board of Directors meeting shall be 51% of the Board members currently serving in office, rounded up to the nearest whole number.